Professionals shun heroic endeavour

 TWO-WEEK SHUTDOWNS HAD SLIPPED TO A MONTH OR WORSE.
 AS ANALYSTS AND INVESTORS REACTED TO SURPRISE EARNINGS ADJUSTMENTS, MARKET CAP WAS ERODING FAST.

 This major drilling contractor’s ‘turnaround’ projects entailed a large volume of maintenance, repair and recertification work.
 These are complex undertakings, not because of the novelty or technical difficulty aspects of the work but rather the number of interfaces that need managing.

-And, of course, with the rigs are ‘out of service’ for the duration, the time pressure to get the plant and equipment back to producing and earning means they are tightly coupled projects.
+And, of course, with the rigs ‘out of service’ for the duration, the time pressure to get plant and equipment back to producing and earning means they are tightly coupled projects.
 Our client had to tighten things up.
 And fast.

 When ‘can do’ fails

 The company exuded a ‘can do’ culture, where no challenge was too much.
 During normal operations that were tightly controlled in an environment of mature systems and protocols, this iron self-belief was desirable.
 They were a well-oiled machine where safety and professionalism shone through.

 Trouble arose with their ad hoc approach to projects, which was rudimentary.
 From self-reliant and poorly organised silos, teams were constantly ‘fighting fires’.
 As a consequence, they were operating beyond their failure boundaries, especially their level of required acceptable performance and workload failure boundary.
 This in turn made them cross the financial failure boundary.